-- Exclusive access to our expert and dedicated careers advisors.
+- Exclusive access to our expert and dedicated Careers Advisers.

 - First Aid training course offered.

-These are weekly events where you can participate in talks that affecting medical, dentistry and veterinary professions and to discuss the kinds of questions asked at interviews.
+These are weekly events where you can participate in talks and discussions on current issues affecting Medical, Dentistry and Veterinary professions and discuss the kinds of questions asked at interviews.
 During these sessions we explore the principles of medical ethics and look at new scientific research.
 For part of the year we will concentrate on medical interviews to ensure all our students are fully prepared, exploring the varying styles from the more traditional interview to the variations in multi mini interviews.

-These days are arranged for all students in the college.
-During these days there will be visits from people from many varying professions including doctors, medical students and dentists.
+Speakers throughout the year are arranged for all students in the College.
+Talks by visitors in varying professions including Doctors, Medical students and Dentists.
 We will invite them in to talk about their work and their daily routines.
 This will provide students with the opportunity to discuss with working professionals the rewards, stresses and strains their professions bring.